python-jsonschema/vocab-json-seq/README.md

 When `true`, validation MUST succeed if the instance is a stream, and fail otherwise.
 When `false`, validation MUST fail if the instance is a stream, and succeed otherwise.
 When `null`, validation always succeeds.

-Implementations MUST also consider JSON `array` values to be streams for the purpose of the keywords defined in this vocabulary.

-Schema authors who do not wish to allow `array` valued instances are RECOMMENDED to use existing JSON Schema mechanisms to exclude them (e.g. `{"not": {"type": "array"}}`).

-(Editor's note: the definition of `streamType` may be moved to a separate vocabulary in the future).

 ## 5. A Short Example